Aidal7/Kaisar-Zero-Node/readme.md

 # Kaisar ZeroNode bot

 ## Description
-This script automates network or node operations and daily claim for Kaisar ZeroNode.
+This script automates registration, network or node operations and daily claim for Kaisar ZeroNode.

 ## Features
 - **Automated node and daily claim interaction**